Skip to content

 You can climb the career ladder and evolve professionally without anchoring your sense of self entirely to a job title.
 Work informs your identity, but it should never define it entirely.

-❌ It is NOT Ignoring the Science of Personality
+❌ It is NOT Ignoring the Science of Personality (or Labelling Everything)

 Traits and tendencies undeniably shape us.
 But fluid identity rejects the idea that they define us fully.